What will I learn in each level?

 Level 1 (1.0 - 1.9)

-Level 1 is intended for complete beginners to start at 1.0 - no previous knowledge of German is necessary.
+Level 1 is intended for complete beginners to start at 1.0 - no previous knowledge of the language is necessary.
 Topics covered are family, food, making appointments, the body and other basic subjects.

 This level is aligned to the CEFR A1 standard.
 At this level you will have a basic ability to communicate and exchange information in a simple way